HiennNek/kiisu-unlshd/ReadMe.md

 <details>
 <summary><b>What is U2F, and why didn't it work before?</b></summary>

 U2F (Universal 2nd Factor) is a hardware authentication standard used for two-factor login.
-Like rolling code, U2F functionality needs certification that other firmware doesn't ship with - Kiisu-UNLSHD adds its own support (cert generation) so U2F works on Kiisu.
+Like rolling code, U2F functionality needs certification that other firmware doesn't ship with - Kiisu-UNLSHD adds its own support (cert generation), so U2F works on Kiisu.

 </details>